WSHH: Renda ownership

 Wish was sold in October 1983 to its current owner, Renda Broadcasting Corporation.
 It was the first major market FM acquisition for company president Anthony F. Renda, who had also owned WIXZ (now WGBN) in suburban McKeesport during the 1970s.
 (Renda bought that station back in 1997.)
 Renda also acquired WPXZ and WECZ in Punxsutawney three years prior to the acquisition of Wish 100.

 While the ratings for WSHH remained high, its audience was aging, while advertisers usually prefer younger listeners.
 The groundwork for a format change began in 1988, when Renda lured legendary Pittsburgh DJ Jack Bogut away from WTAE to do mornings.

 Switch to adult contemporary

 In 1989, Renda Broadcasting decided to challenge former easy listening WLTJ's position as Pittsburgh's soft adult contemporary at-work station by changing WSHH itself to Soft AC, on December 26, 1989.
 The switch worked with WSHH becoming the Soft AC leader.
+Bogut remained a fixture in the morning with Dan Dunlap in the midday, Stephen Granato in afternoon drive and Dyan Sheridyn in the evening.

 In 1997, WSHH moved from its longtime home on Crane Avenue in Green Tree to Parrish Street, just off Greentree Road and approximately a mile from the Crane Avenue building.
 This new building houses WSHH's studios and offices, as well as the corporate offices for Renda Broadcasting.

 In 2009, WSHH saw its AC rival WLTJ move to a younger direction as a Hot AC station.
 By 2012, WSHH became Pittsburgh's last remaining AC, when suburban AC station WLER-FM in Butler, flipped to mainstream rock.